Environment & Sustainability

 - What is an Environmental Lawyer?

 Want to put your interests to good use?
 Join with other students who share them.
-Check out relevant departmental student organizations such as:
+Check out student organizations involved in environment & sustainability.

 Volunteering is another great way to explore your interests, build your resume, and connect with the community!